 Jagatheesh is a Mechanical Engineer who loves to read books on literature, polity, and self-help.

-Robin Sharma is a renowned leadership trainer and author of fascinating books on personal mastery.
-His ideas about life and leadership are very powerful to make a huge impact on personal as well as professional life.
+Robin Sharma is a world-renowned leadership guru and a Humanitarian.
+He authored some fabulous books on personal development.
+His ideas are very powerful and can make a huge impact on personal and professional life.
 His ideas focus on the energy leaks in our routine.
 He will make us quit small pleasures in our daily life.
 I always felt hard after hearing his ideas.
 Here are some reasons from my side to hate this man.